sanhaus/control-panel.en/help/instances-settings/using/url-permissions.md

 ---
 title: URL permissions
-description: Learn how to manage URL permissions in Control Panel
+description: Learn how to manage URL permissions in the Control Panel
 ---

 # URL permissions {#url-permissions}